rubrikinc/rubrik-sdk-for-powershell/README.md

 # Installation

 The code assumes that you've already deployed at least one Brik into your environment and have completed the initial configuration process.

-1. Make sure you have PowerShell version 4 or higher installed on your workstation.
+Make sure you have PowerShell version 4 or higher installed on your workstation.

+##### Option 1:

+1. Download the contents of this repository to your workstation.
+2. Run the Install-Rubrik script and follow the prompt to install the module into your `$Home` path.

+##### Option 2:

+1. Download the contents of this repository to your workstation.
-2. Copy the contents of the Rubrik folder onto your workstation into the path `\User\Documents\WindowsPowerShell\Modules\`
+2. Copy the contents of the `Rubrik` folder onto your workstation into the path `$Home\Documents\WindowsPowerShell\Modules\`

-3. Launch PowerShell and make sure `Set-ExecutionPolicy` is set to `RemoteSigned` or `Bypass`.
-4. To load the module, use `Import-Module Rubrik`.
+Launch PowerShell and make sure `Set-ExecutionPolicy` is set to `RemoteSigned` or `Bypass`.
+To load the module, use `Import-Module Rubrik`.

 # Usage Instructions